CALL FOR ABSTRACTS &

 All submissions will be reviewed by industry members and assessed by the Program Committee using the following criteria:

-June 2026: Blind abstract review process to be completed
+July 2026: Blind abstract and session proposal review process to be completed